-In a statement posted online, Disney said that it would be closing its Walt Disney World theme parks and water parks on both Wednesday, Sept.
-28. and Thursday, Sept.
-29 as the storm approaches Florida.
-“We are monitoring the weather conditions so that we can make timely decisions for the safety of our cast and guests, including when it is safe for cast to return to the site to prepare for reopening,” the company said in a statement.
+"We are monitoring weather conditions so we can make timely decisions for the safety of our Cast and Guests, including when it's safe for Cast to return to the site to prepare for reopening," Disney World said in a statement posted on Twitter.

 Disney Resort hotels are staying open; however, guests must check in by 3 p.m. on Wednesday and are urged to shelter in place at their resort as the storm makes its way through the region.

 RELATED: 'Life-Threatening' Hurricane Ian Nears Florida as Officials Warn of Catastrophic Flooding and Winds

 Walt Disney World Resort Update on Hurricane Ian – For the latest information, visit: https://t.co/tFCa0Atuj5 pic.twitter.com/2HikYFXRU6

 On Tuesday, Universal Orlando Resort also announced plans to close on Wednesday and Thursday, including City Walk.
 This extends to Halloween Horror Nights, as well.
 In a statement, Universal Orlando said they anticipate reopening on Friday.
 Hotels on the property are at full capacity and will remain open.

 Other major theme parks in the state will also be closed, including SeaWorld Orlando, which is closed Wednesday and Thursday, while Busch Gardens Tampa Bay has been closed since Tuesday and will remain so through Thursday.

 Universal Orlando Resort

 The last time Disney World adjusted its hours as a result of a major storm threat was in 2019 when Hurricane Dorian moved toward the United States.